Amaliebra/ChatApplication/README.md

 ### Challanges with the project
 - I wanted to use async.
 I had heard async would work better with multiple clients.
 And it was a real challenge going from what i used in my previous project.
 Changing everything just to try to get the async to work.
 - I had difficulties finding the source of the issues i had, as it was hard debugging.
-- A bunch of the issues was caused entirely by xaml, which was unexpected, and it took me to long to figure out.
+- A bunch of the issues was caused entirely by xaml, which was unexpected, and it took me too long to figure out.

 <br>
 <img src="ChatApplication-Assignment/Resources/LoginWindow.png" width="500"/>
-Latest look of the `MainWindow`
+Latest look of the `MainWindow`.
 <img src="ChatApplication-Assignment/Resources/First-gui-screenshot.png" width="500"/>
 Early on in the project, i made this design in xaml.
 But i soon realized that some of the pieces i used, didnt have the nessecary presets or settings that i needed to link the design with the backend part.<br>
 <img src="ChatApplication-Assignment/Resources/excalidraw-diagram.png" width="500"/> <br>